mrINEX/learn-English/README.md

 words: [except], [without], everywhere, [out], with, [otherwise],
        [except for], except for me, except for that book, except for you, except him, except for us, except Monday and Thursday, with hair, without hair, with make-up, without make-up,
 sentence: I like all fruits except apples.
 [It is quiet everywhere except for the garden.]
 Do not leave without us.
 Come with me.
 [I never drink coffee without milk.]
 Do you drink coffee with sugar?
 Everybody is at school except you.
 [Everybody is ready except for you.
 Did you hear me?]
 Where is my money?
 No, I will not marry you.

+03.06
+words: bed, bad, though, through, although, [except], without, behind, right, between, [buy], [upstairs],
+       [earth], ear, [unlike], [rise], [air],
+       in front of, on the left, on the right, on top, at the bottom, at the window, [fresh air],
+sentence: May I come in?
+Yes, you may.
+No, you may not.
+This house is too small for us.
+[She is going into the shop.]
+       [How often do you travel by air?]
+You should drink more water.
+I need some fresh air.